CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/navigation-bar.md

 ## Summary

-TODO
+The Navigation Bar is at the top of the page and provides information about the currently selected workspace, navigation between simultaneously opened flows, and access to online help.

 ## Anatomy

 {{< figure src="/images/Flow Editor - Navigation Bar.png" title="Navigation Bar" >}}

-The Navigation bar consists of 5 elements:
+The Navigation bar consists of 6 elements:

+* [Recently Used Workspaces][]
 * [Breadcrumb Trail][]
 * [User Principle Name][]
 * [Help][]